This page describes the mtest module

 Modifying the values of the internal state variables

-Sometimes, it can be usefull to modify the values of the internal state variables during the computation.
+Sometimes, it can be useful to modify the values of the internal state variables during the computation.
 This can

 The internal state variables are stored in the iv_1, iv0 and iv1 fields.
 Access to those variables creates a copy of the underlying array of values.
 Thus, modifying those values has no effect of the CurrentState object.